NickBrooks188/tierlist-maker/README.md

    ### Select Template
    <img src='./images/SelectTemplate.png'>
    Here, the user can select a template to use from a list of all available templates.
-Creating a tierlist will take a user to that new tierlist, with no items yet tiered.
+Creating a tierlist will take a user to that new tierlist, with no items yet tiered and the tierlist will be visible to all users from the dashboard.

     ### Tierlist Page